 Looking for a new ministry position?
 Be sure to checkout our job board!

 Are you a church looking to fill a position?
 Did you know we’ve helped countless churches find the best person for their open position?
-Find out more on our Job Placement page.
+Find out more about our Hiring Services here.

 David currently serves as the Associate Pastor at New Hope PCA, and he has served in full-time youth ministry for nearly 19 years.
 At every point in his life, even before working in the local church, David has loved working with students.
 He is a graduate of the University of Florida with a degree in Journalism and Reformed Theological Seminary in Orlando with a Master of Divinity degree.
 David has been married to his beautiful wife, Karen, for nearly 24 years, and they have two teenage children that are about to graduate high school.
 David’s hobbies outside of ministry involve the outdoors as much as possible, watching sports, and writing for his Dad’s hometown newspaper.